Buying A Condo In Singapore

 Is it Possible to Buy A Second or Third Condo In Singapore?

-Are you motivated to purchase a second property or even third property to grow your wealth – you need to ask yourself what you intend to do with multiple properties.
+Are you motivated to purchase a second or third property to grow your wealth – you need to ask yourself what you intend to do with multiple properties.

 Are you investing for

 - keeping the property for capital appreciation

 - naturally use it as a source for retirement income

 If you’re buying intention is for rental yields, you will require to be more selective in terms of

 - Choice of Location